Why do some students have more time than others on tests?

 Staff are trained to verify a student’s disability status and determine appropriate accommodations in accordance with federal law.
 Students with disabilities that do not register with our office, may have to provide evidence of their disability to the instructor in every course for which accommodation is requested.

-Additionally, disability resources staff work closely with colleagues in the Center for Student Success and other campus offices that may be important connections for students to make.
-Disability Resources also provides services and resources beyond the provision of classroom accommodations, including access to assistive technologies and registration, and housing and dining accommodations processes.
+Additionally, accessibility services staff work closely with colleagues in the Center for Student Success and other campus offices that may be important connections for students to make.
+Accessibility Services also provides services and resources beyond the provision of classroom accommodations, including access to assistive technologies and registration, and housing and dining accommodations processes.
 Finally, if a student with a disability would like to receive accommodations through graduate school, that student must be able to establish a history of accommodations as an undergraduate student.

 Where should a student take a test that requires extra time?

 Most of the time, the faculty member and the student are able to answer that question.
 If you are having trouble finding a location, our staff can help identify an alternate location given reasonable notice (24-48 hours).
-Call Disability Resources ( x55588) if you need assistance finding an alternate testing location.
+Call Accessibility Services ( x55588) if you need assistance finding an alternate testing location.

 It’s really inconvenient for me to stay later in the day to provide extra time.
 What are my options?